Gigabit broadband

 What's the difference between cable and fibre gigabit broadband?

 Both cable and fibre connections are capable of achieving gigabit speeds.
-Fibre gigabit broadband is delivered through fibre optic cables that connect your home directly to the exchange (known as full fibre).
+Fibre gigabit broadband is delivered through fibre optic cables that connect your home directly to the exchange, known as full fibre or fibre to the premises (FTTP).

 When will I get gigabit internet?

-The Project Gigabit target is for gigabit-ready internet to reach the whole country by 2030.
+The Project Gigabit target is for gigabit-ready internet to reach the 99% of UK premises by 2032.
 Many parts of the UK already have it.
 Check out the ONS map to see how your area is doing, although it’s based on last year’s data so things could have changed.

 When there’s a gigabit-capable network in your area, you’ll usually get more than one provider offering deals at this speed.
 Use our site to compare what’s available to you.